ButterscotchV/butterscotchv.github.io/src/vr/slimevr-manual-driver-check.md

 description: "A short guide to validating your SteamVR driver installation for SlimeVR"
 ---

-# SlimeVR Manual Driver Validation {#slimevr-manual-driver-validation}
+# SlimeVR Manual Driver Validation

 <style>
 .file-drop {